A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 Today, many kids are reluctant to be separated from comforts like electronic devices and climate control for something as “boring” as outdoor play.
 Louv argues that a lack of connection with the outdoors — and the lack of exercise and mindfulness that follows — is affecting kids’ development.
 When parents and educators get kids back outside, the result is improved test scores, better problem solving, and lower incidences of ADD, obesity, depression, and more.
 Louv offers great ideas for incorporating nature into family life and the academic world, in hopes that no child will ever be the last child in the woods.

 Sometimes it seems like kids can learn all they need indoors, but studies show that rough and tumble outdoor play — the kind that's directed by kids rather than by parents or teachers — is critical to develop sensory, motor, and executive functions.
 In fact, there's even evidence to suggest that a lack of movement contributes to ADHD, sensory processing issues, emotional regulation problems, and aggressiveness with peers.
 Using the philosophy of her popular TimberNook program, author Angela Hanscom provides ideas and strategies for parents and educators to ensure that kids get the play they need, whether they live in the country or in an urban environment.
-You'll be amazed at how a few simple changes can make your child happier — in mind, body, and spirit.

 If you’re committed to getting your whole family outdoors more often, it can seem intimidating or overwhelming, but as Cohen points out, all you really need is a few ideas about 15 minutes a day!
 This collection of activities — one for every day of the year — provides seasonally appropriate ideas that require little advance preparation, expertise, or resources to do.
 This simple and inspiring parenting guide is a great way to combine enjoying nature with quality time with your children.